 2. Expect a Small Airplane

-Our Discovery Flights are conducted in a two-seat Cessna 162 Skycatcher.
-This aircraft is a single-engine propeller-driven aircraft in which the instructor and student will sit side-by-side.
-This airplane is meant for flight training and is a safe, reliable airplane for your Discovery Flight.
+Our Discovery Flights are conducted in a two and four seat aircraft.
+These aircraft are single-engine propeller-driven aircraft in which the instructor and student will sit side-by-side.
+These aircraft are meant for flight training and is a safe, reliable airplane for your Discovery Flight.

 3. Expect to Participate

 It’s voluntary, of course, but you will be allowed to fly the aircraft on your own, with the instructor coaching you.
 After takeoff and when the instructor has maneuvered to a safe altitude above the ground to an area where you can practice, your instructor will demonstrate how to do basic turns, climbs, and descents, and will let you control the aircraft.
 But it’s always dependent on your level of comfort, and the instructor will ask you before giving you control of the airplane.

 4. Expect a Casual but Professional Preflight Briefing

 Just like on a passenger jet, the instructor will spend a few minutes with you explaining what will occur, where you’ll fly, and a game plan for how the flight will go.
 You’ll also get a preflight safety briefing, including how to work the doors and seat belts and where to find the sic sac if you end up needing one.

 Turbulence is usually not an issue, since instructors will steer clear of choppy weather on Discovery Flights.
 It’s not enjoyable to get bounced around, even for experienced pilots, but much less so for someone who has never flown in a small airplane before.